spieswl/spieswl.github.io/_projects/2017-12-17-container-manipulator-baxter.md

 description:        "Rethink Robotics' Baxter robot finds all kinds of use in research environments.
 We use Baxter to find the lid of a bottle (capped with an AR tag) and initiate a sequence to open the bottle."
 keywords:           ros, python, baxter, object manipulation, rethink robotics, AR markers
-tags:               [ROS, Python, Baxter, Object Manipulation]
+tags:               [ROS, Python, Robotics, Baxter]

 folders:
   images:           "baxter-container"                      # This path is project-dependent; don't forget to change it!